mvolkmann/blog/src/nushell.md

 edit_mode = "vi" # or "emacs"; omit for default keystrokes (see rustyline docs) history_ignore_space = true # omits whitespace around commands saved in history?
 ```

-### table_mode

-Table borders can be customized with the `table_mode` setting.
-Supported values include:

-- basic: uses +, -, and | characters for borders
-- compact: omits outer left and right borders
-- compact_double: like compact, but uses double lines for borders
-- heavy: thicker border on every cell
-- light: horizontal line below header and no other borders
-- none: no borders
-- reinforced: border on every cell with thick table corners
-- rounded: border on every cell and rounded table corners (my favorite)
-- thin: border on every cell
-- with_love: heart characters for borders

 ### path Section